 This change provides the opportunity to speak to and build a relationship with an easily identifiable customer who is very close to the operational front-line and understands exactly what is required.
 The proposal is not without its challenges.
 Prior to the change, the FLCs had no existing structure or expertise in setting requirements which will still take time to develop.
 Moreover, the MOD’s DE&S organisation will worry that undue industrial influence on the FLCs could undermine their role as chief advisor on acquisition.

 So what should industry do?
 In a cash-constrained future where the number of new equipment purchases may decrease, providing support for existing equipment is the major opportunity and a key area for potential growth.

 To compete and succeed in providing equipment support, companies will need to demonstrate a deep understanding of real user requirements and strong relationships with the new buyers in the FLCs.

-Even if the proposals are not fully implemented, a better relationship and understanding between the FLCs and industry could nevertheless be a business winner.
-Although there is much still to be defined in terms of the MOD’s transformation, it is important for industry to start taking positive steps now to engage in new ways.
+A better understanding between the FLCs and industry could be a business winner.
+Although initial implementation has taken place, there is much still to be defined in terms of how the FLCs will make the new relationships work and it is important for industry to start taking positive steps now to engage in new ways.
 These include:

 To find out more about PA’s experience and expertise in defence transformation or to speak to one of our experts about creating effective relationships or winning new business in defence, please contact us now.